Updated August 15, 2022

-I’ve been a mom working from home since I got pregnant with my daughter in 2013.
+I’ve been working remotely since I got pregnant with my daughter in 2013.

-Over the years, I’ve tried a number of tactics, all to varying degrees of success, to figure out how to continue to make a living without getting a 9-5 outside of the house.
+Over the years, I’ve tried a number of tactics to work from home with kids, all to varying degrees of success, to figure out how to continue to make a living without getting a 9-5 outside of the house.

-My mom friends with out-of-the-house jobs occasionally try the mom working from home thing, and often I’ll get a text message from them halfway through the day: “How do you DO THIS!?
+My mom friends with out-of-the-house jobs occasionally try the working remotely thing, and often I’ll get a text message from them halfway through the day: “How do you DO THIS!?
 I’m going crazy over here!”

-So with that in mind, here are 7 of my tried-and-true tips for being a mom working at home without losing your freaking mind.
+So with that in mind, here are 7 of my tried-and-true tips to work from home with kids without losing your freaking mind.

 1. Hit the ground running both in the morning and at naptime

 Set everything up the night before, the hour before, whatever: just make sure that your laptop is on, the big kids’ tablet is charged, snacks are accessible to them without your help, and that you’re ready to go the second a kid goes to sleep or you’re back at your desk once they’re out of the house.

 Before I finish one day’s work, I plan out what tomorrow has to look like.
 And not just in my head- I use lists, ClickUp, reminders in Slack, and templates to help automate as much as possible and help me be productive.

 If I sit down ready to work with a plan, I’m much more productive in that hour than if I sit down to work, THEN figure out a game plan once I’ve arrived to work.
 Set yourself up for success.

 2. Batch work so the planning is easy